Regulatory Affairs Certification (RAC) Guide - Eligibility, Exams & Benefits

 Both RAC exams require candidates to demonstrate knowledge of US FDA requirements, European regulations, and ISO guidelines and standards set forth by the World Health Organization (WHO).

-The mission of RAPS is to “Develop and sustain a competent global regulatory workforce that drives good regulatory practice and policy to advance public health”.
-To support its professionals, the RAPS Online University offers continuing education opportunities through webcasts, virtual events, certificates, ebooks, virtual events, and more.
+The mission of RAPS is to “Develop and sustain a competent global regulatory workforce that drives good regulatory practice and policy to advance public health.”
+The RAPS Online University offers continuing education opportunities through webcasts, virtual events, certificates, ebooks, virtual events, and more to support its professionals.

 Why Do I Need Regulatory Affairs Certification?

 As global demand for regulatory professionals increases, those with the RAC put themselves at the top of the list for employment opportunities and into prime consideration for leadership responsibilities.

 Approximately 7,000 people have been certified through the RAC; they are rising leaders in the regulatory arena.
-In 2016, RAC holders in North America reported earning 11 percent more than their non-credentialed peers.
-The organization holds annual conferences in North America and Europe and offers its 25,000 members unparalleled in-person and online global networking and professional development opportunities for regulatory affairs professionals.
+In 2021, RAC holders in North America reported earning 9 percent more than their non-credentialed peers.
+In addition, the organization holds annual conferences in North America and Europe.
+Finally, it offers its 27,000 members unparalleled in-person and online global networking and professional development opportunities for regulatory affairs professionals.

 How to Earn Regulatory Affairs Certification

 Each test consists of 100 multiple choice questions that test-takers must answer in two hours at a sanctioned testing center.
 The questions fall into three general categories: recall, application, and analysis.
 The topics addressed include biologics and biotechnology, in vitro devices, medical devices, pharmaceuticals, and regulatory functions across the product lifecycle.

-To pass the test, regulatory professionals have to schedule enough time to review the content of the exam, assess their depth of experience, and implement a study plan.
-Test-takers can earn a score ranging from 0 to 99 and a passing score is 75 or higher.
+Regulatory professionals have to schedule enough time to review the exam’s content, assess their depth of experience, and implement a study plan to pass the test.
+Test-takers can earn a score ranging from 0 to 99, and a passing score is 75 or higher.
 The values are not necessarily correlated to the number of questions answered correctly or the percentage of questions answered correctly, but instead through a weighted statistical process to account for variations in question difficulty over the years.
 Therefore, most RAC exam-takers are forced to focus on doing the best they can and cross their fingers until the test is graded.